awsdocs/aws-m2-user-guide/README.md

-## AWS Mainframe Modernization documentation (preview)
+## AWS Mainframe Modernization user guide (preview)

-This repo contains the current preview documentation for AWS Mainframe Modernization.
-You can create pull requests against this repo to notify the current tech writer (that's me) of necessary corrections.
+This repo contains the open source version of the AWS Mainframe Modernization user guide.
+To submit feedback or requests for changes, submit an issue or make changes and submit a pull request.
 The entry point of the docs ToC is at [index](doc_source/index.md).

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security